Research Funding Opportunities

 Undergraduate students are encouraged to explore research projects and creative activity and Arts and Sciences offers funding to help address related costs.
 Many funds below are for majors in specific areas, this list will help you determine what area your major is a part of.

-Arts and Sciences Undergraduate Research Scholarship (URS) competition are now available below or in the ASC Honors Office, 3180 Smith Lab.
+Applications for the Arts and Sciences Undergraduate Research Scholarship (URS) competition are now available below or in the ASC Honors Office, 3180 Smith Lab.

 - Be enrolled in a major program in the college of Arts and Sciences